 The winter holiday season is upon us!
 That means feasting and gathering and celebrating and bundling up and inducing labor… wait, what?!
 Yep, you read that right.
 Inductions of labor spike dramatically on the days leading up to holidays like Thanksgiving, Christmas, and New Year’s.
 Natural variations in birth dates exist, of course, but does a pattern where hardly any babies are born on major holidays look natural to you?!

 While this may seem like a cynical take on variations in birth dates, any pregnant person with a holiday-adjacent guess date who has been offered a scheduled induction starting in the springtime will tell you that it is a harsh reality.
-So we’re here to talk about the potential reasons, risks, benefits, and options around inductions of labor so you can make the most informed, empowered decision for your birth, no matter your guess date!
+So I’m here to talk about the potential reasons, risks, benefits, and options around inductions of labor so you can make the most informed, empowered decision for your birth, no matter your guess date!

 What is an induction of labor?